envi/olesia-khomchyn.github.io/docs/Receipts.md

 }
 ```

-## Get the list of receipt items for the specified PO receipt
+## Get the list of Receipt Items for the specified PO Receipt

 ### <span style="color: #F05D30">Path</span>
 GET /odata/Receipts({receiptId})/receiptItems

 ### <span style="color: #F05D30">Description</span>
-Returns the paged list of existing receipt items within a receipt specified by ID.
+Returns the paged list of existing Receipt Items within the Receipt specified by ID.
 You can filter the results by the strict match using the ```$filter``` parameter–entity eq ‘string’.
 Or filter the results by the partial match using ```$filter```=contains parameter–contains(entity, ‘string’).

 ### <span style="color: #F05D30">Request parameters</span>
 |  <div style="width:200px">Parameter</div>  |  <div style="width:380px">Explanation</div>  |